Rushilz98/deepguardian-verification-platform/README.md

 ## 📄 License

-© 2024 DeepGuardian.
+© 2024 Parallax.
 All rights reserved.

 ---